hsadler/unity-websocket-multiplayer/README.md

 POC for a Unity game client and game server with websockets!

 There are 2 implementations of the game server.
 One in Python and one in Golang.
-Their APIs are identical.
+The APIs for both servers are identical.

 ### Requirements